Annual Review of Physical Chemistry

-Annual Review of Physical Chemistry is a peer-reviewed scientific journal published by Annual Reviews.
+Annual Review of Physical Chemistry is a peer-reviewed scientific journal published by Annual Reviews (AR).
 It covers all topics pertaining to physical chemistry.
 The editors are Theodore Goodson III and Anne McCoy.
 As of 2023, Annual Review of Physical Chemistry is being published as open access, under the Subscribe to Open model.
 The journal is indexed in the Science Citation Index Expanded and Chemical Abstracts Service.
-As of 2025, Journal Citation Reports gives it a 2024 impact factor of 11.7.
+As of 2026, Journal Citation Reports gives it a 2025 impact factor of 9.5.

 History

-The Annual Review of Physical Chemistry published its first volume in 1950.
+The Annual Review of Physical Chemistry was first published in 1950 by Annual Reviews (AR), a nonprofit organization whose stated mission is to synthesize knowledge "for the progress of science and the benefit of society."
 Its founding editor was University of California chemist Gerhard Krohn Rollefson.
 Some branches of physical chemistry were designated to be reviewed with each volume, while other branches would be reviewed less frequently.
 Upon Rollefson's death in 1955, he was succeeded by Henry Eyring.
-The editorial committee considered changing the name of the journal in the 1980s to the Annual Review of Physical Chemistry and Chemical Physics, though decided against it by 1988.
+The editorial committee considered changing the name of the journal in the 1980s to the Annual Review of Physical Chemistry and Chemical Physics, but decided against it by 1988.
 In addition to publishing reviews about physical chemistry, many volumes contain a prefatory chapter with an informal review of a chemist or institution.
 As of 2020, it was published both in print and electronically.

 It defines its scope as covering recent developments in the fields of biophysical chemistry, chemical kinetics, colloids, electrochemistry, geochemistry, cosmochemistry, atmospheric chemistry, laser chemistry and ultrafast processes, the liquid state, magnetic resonance, physical organic chemistry, polymers, and macromolecules.
-As of 2025, Journal Citation Reports gives it a 2024 impact factor of 11.7, ranking it twenty-sixth of 185 journal titles in the category "Chemistry, Physical".
+As of 2026, Journal Citation Reports gives it a 2025 impact factor of 9.5, ranking it thirty-seventh of 191 journal titles in the category "Chemistry, Physical".

 Editorial processes

 The Annual Review of Physical Chemistry is helmed by the editor or co-editors.
 The editor is assisted by the editorial committee, which includes associate editors, regular members, and occasionally guest editors.
 Guest members participate at the invitation of the editor and serve terms of one year.
-All other members of the editorial committee are appointed by the Annual Reviews board of directors and serve five-year terms.
+All other members of the editorial committee are appointed by the AR board of directors and serve five-year terms.
 The editorial committee determines which topics should be included in each volume and solicits reviews from qualified authors.
 Unsolicited manuscripts are not accepted.
 Peer review of accepted manuscripts is undertaken by the editorial committee.